When Mob Justice Isn’t Good Enough

 Events like this do have a silver lining: They sometimes wake up the complacent who value convenience over security.

-4. thorleywinston Avatar
+4. thorleywinston Says:

 I’m fine with offering bounties for digital pirates who use ransomeware – preferably the kind the offers the same bounty whether they’re brought in dead or alive.